 Medical School: Sidney Kimmel Medical School at Thomas Jefferson University

 Bio: Lisa graduated from the Sidney Kimmel Medical School at Thomas Jefferson University.
 She received her B.A. in English and French Studies from Wesleyan University.
 She spent multiple summers volunteering as an English teacher in the Democratic Republic of Congo.
 Her professional experiences also include her work as a special events director and a copywriter.
 During medical school, she has served as the Student Wellness Chair of Psychiatry Society as well as the Vice President of Integrative Medicine Society.

 Medical School: School of Medicine at Uppsala University

 Bio: Krista grew up in Finland and studied medicine at Uppsala University in Sweden.
-As a medical student, she spent seven months in Bangladesh, Nepal, and Vietnam completing clinical rotations and participated in a war trauma related mental health project in the Himalayas.
-After graduation, Krista lived in France and worked as a physician in several medical, pediatric, and psychiatric emergency departments as well as psychiatric outpatient clinics with immigrant and refugee populations.
-She completed her internship year at the University of Buffalo before joining the GW Psychiatry Residency Program where she hopes to train to become a psychiatrist and psychoanalyst.
-Krista also speaks several languages and is fluent in English, Finnish, Swedish, French, and Spanish.
+During her medical studies she spent seven months in Bangladesh, Nepal, and Vietnam completing clinical rotations and participating in community-based mental health projects.
+After graduation, Krista worked as a physician in several medical and psychiatric emergency departments as well as psychiatric outpatient clinics with immigrant and refugee populations.
+Besides the residency training at GW, Krista is currently completing her psychoanalytic training at the Institute of Contemporary Psychotherapy and Psychoanalysis in DC.
+Krista is fluent in English, Finnish, Swedish, French, and Spanish.